alontalmor/document-qa/README.md

 Modifying the hyper-parameters beyond the ablations requires building your own train script.

-## TriviaQA Data and Training in one batch (Alon)
+## TriviaQA Data pre-processing and Training in one batch (Alon)

-Put the evidence in (unzipped)
+Put the evidence data (all unzipped directories) in TRIVIA_QA / evidence / experiment_name

-Put the TriviaQA dev,train set in (unzipped)
+Put the TriviaQA dev,train data (unzipped) in TRIVIA_QA_UNFILTERED / experiment_name

-Then run:
+To pre-precess the data and train model please run:

 `python build_evidence_and_train.py experiment_name`